Assistant Professor of Public Policy

 I received a PhD in Government and Social Policy from Harvard University in November 2014.
-Some of my work appeared in The Journal of Politics and the American Political Science Review.
+Some of my work appeared in Political Behavior, The Journal of Politics and the American Political Science Review.

 My research examines the dynamics of popular attitudes towards redistributive social policies at a time of rising inequality, high fiscal stress and high levels of immigration.

-I am currently turning my dissertation, which received the 2016 Mancur Olson Best Dissertation Award, into a book manuscript entitled Fair Enough?
-Support for Redistribution in the Age of Inequality.
+My book, tentatively entitled Fair Enough?
+Support for Redistribution in the Age of Inequality, is forthcoming at Cambridge University Press (Comparative Politics Series).
 Fair Enough proposes a new account of social policy preferences that explains why, in countries where inequality has increased the most, such as Great Britain and the United States, voters are not asking for more income redistribution.